kenjennings/Atari-Breakout76/README06GameScreen.md

 Single Line Resolution Player/Missile graphics requires dedicating aligned, 2K of memory.

-Since the Player/Missile memory map skips 3 pages (768 byte) that reservation automatically creates a block of memory useful for other purposes, such as screen memory or the display list.
+The Player/Missile memory reservation and alignment automatically provides a block of memory useful for other purposes, such as screen memory or the display list, since the Player/Missile memory map skips the first 3 pages (768 byte).

-Also, the game requires only the bitmaps for Missiles and Player0.
-Three other players' bitmaps are unused, so that reserves another 3 pages (768 bytes) of aligned memory.
+The game requires only the bitmaps for Missiles and Player 0.
+Three other players' bitmaps are unused, so that reserves another 3 pages (768 bytes) of aligned memory for other purposes.

 **Screen Memory**

-Top Border, External Label Text, Numbers/Scores, Bricks, and Bottom Border uses ANTIC Modes B or C graphics and only COLPF0.
+Top Border, External Label Text, Numbers/Scores, Bricks, and Bottom Border uses ANTIC Modes B and C graphics and only COLPF0.

-Each line of bitmapped graphics requires 16 bytes.
+In ANTIC's narrow playfield width bitmapped graphics Modes B and C require 16 bytes per line.
 The following screen memory resources are referenced by the Display List documented below:
 - 1 BORDER_LINE (solid horizontal line for border)
 - 7 LABEL_PLAYER_LINE (draw the external label for "Player Number")
 - 7 LABEL_BALL_LINE (draw the external label for "Ball In Play")